 Pro tip: Skip the OXO bags and reuse plastic shopping bags as inserts instead.
 The bags are expensive and can easily be swapped out.
 Remember to double-bag it! 😉

-Snacks for Traveling
+Snacks for traveling

 Doing so means I need to pack snacks that last and snacks to keep their little bodies feeling strong.
+Snacking on the go can feel tricky during travel, but it is important to offer healthy options that will fuel and nourish your kids.
+Some of my favorite go-to’s for easy packing and guarantee full bellies include:

 Quick Tip: Offer the protein, veggies, and fruit before the crackers and chips.
 It can be challenging to go in the other direction.